 But he's not being dishonest to hurt you, or mislead you.
-He just doesn't realize that if he were straight up about his intentions, then you could, too.
+He just doesn't realize that if he were straight up about his intentions, then you could be too.
 Who knows, maybe you'd only keep him around as a "boy on the side."

 There are a lot of expectations involved in love and dating.
-And let's face it - Americans (a big part of my audience) are sometimes torn by mixed messages about physical intimacy.
+And let's face it - Americans (a big part of my audience) are sometimes torn by mixed messages about physical intimacy in their lives.

 He might be playing the role of boyfriend, but not want to go any further right now.
 And that might be why you feel some resistance from him, too.